ThomasMertes/seed7/src/read_me.txt

                       runtime libraries with the actual version of the C compiler.

-  GET_CC_VERSION_INFO: Contains a shell command that causes the
-                       C compiler to write its version information into a given file.
-In Seed7 it is used with cmd_sh(GET_CC_VERSION_INFO & fileName);
-                       Afterwards the file fileName contains the
-                       version information of the C compiler.
-                       Reading the first line of the file should give the same string as C_COMPILER_VERSION.

-  CC_OPT_DEBUG_INFO: Contains the C compiler option to add source
-                     level debugging information to the object file.

-  CC_OPT_NO_WARNINGS: Contains the C compiler option to suppress
-                      all warnings.

   CC_NO_OPT_OUTPUT_FILE: Defined, when compiling and linking with
                          one command does not work, with the option LINKER_OPT_OUTPUT_FILE.

-  CC_FLAGS: Contains C compiler flags, which should be used when
-            C programs are compiled.

-  CC_ERROR_FILDES: File descriptor to which the C compiler writes
-                   errors.
-The MSVC stand-alone C compiler (CL) writes the error messages to standard output (file descriptor 1).
-The C compliers of Linux/Unix/BSD and the compilers from MinGW and Cygwin write the error messages to the error output (file descriptor 2).

-  LINKER: Defined when C_COMPILER does just invoke the stand-alone
-          C compiler.
-In that case LINKER contains the command to call the stand-alone linker.

-  LINKER_OPT_DEBUG_INFO: Contains the linker option to add source
-                         level debugging information to the
-                         executable file.
-Many compiler/linker
-                         combinations don't need this option
-                         to do source level debugging.

-  LINKER_OPT_OUTPUT_FILE: Contains the linker option to provide the
-                          output filename (e.g.: "-o ").
-When no such option exists the definition of
-                          LINKER_OPT_OUTPUT_FILE should be omitted.

-  LINKER_FLAGS: Contains options for the stand-alone linker to link
-                a compiled Seed7 program.

-  SYSTEM_LIBS: Contains system libraries for the stand-alone linker
-               to link a compiled Seed7 program.

-  SYSTEM_DRAW_LIBS: Contains system drawing / graphic libraries for
-                    the stand-alone linker to link a compiled Seed7 program, when it needs to draw.

   SEED7_LIB: Contains the name of the Seed7 runtime library.